mathyousee/power-platform-chatGPT/README.md

    3. APIKEY - update to use one of the keys for the Azure OpenAI service
 5. Publish the *Sample-Buster* bot
 6. Deploy the bot to a channel (e.g. Teams channel)

+### Notes

+- This sample is provided as a learning tool to easily try out the capability, not presented as a final solution
+- The ChatGPT model is leveraged in the Power Virtual Agent as a *fallback* for when a structured Topic or Conversation Booster does not exist
+- As this is non-production sample, the API key is stored directly in the flow definition, KeyVault is a more secure approach
+- This is structured to use Azure OpenAI, keeping control over the data passed to the service and ensuring the contents are not used to train vendors' models